-Robinah Nansubuga is an independent curator born in 1986 in a village called Masaka in Uganda.
-She calls herself the ‘informal educated’.
-She started her artistic career in 2004, as a cultural supervisor at Ndere cultural centre, where she moved to Afriart Gallery as a sales representative/ assistant curatorial administrator.
+Robinah Nansubuga (b.
+1986) is an independent curator born in Masaka, Uganda.
+Nansubuga started her artistic career in 2004, as a cultural supervisor at Ndere cultural centre, where she moved to Afriart Gallery as a sales representative/ assistant curatorial administrator.
 After organising several solo and group exhibitions she then became the curator and gallery manager of Fas Fas art gallery in Kampala.
-She then moved on to being the project manager of 32° East | Ugandan Arts Trust, a centre for contemporary art in Kampala.
-She is the initiator of Ekyoto (bonfire) an independent project that is a discussion platform for critiquing, confronting and storytelling of the Ugandan traditions.
-Robinah is a voted committee member of arterial network Uganda that is a network to promote and develop arts and culture in Uganda among others.
+She then moved on to being the project manager of 32° East | Ugandan Arts Trust, a centre for contemporary art in Kampala, until 2015.